creacore-team/event-ts/README.md

 ## API

 ## <a name="event_decorator"></a> ***@Event***
-In order to define a class as an event it must be decorated with `@Event` decorator.
-This decorator take an object as parameter that fullfill the `EventParameter` interface and configure the main behavior of the event.
+In order to define a class as an event, it must be decorated with `@Event` decorator.
+This decorator takes an object as a parameter that fulfill the `EventParameter` interface and configure the main behavior of the event.
 Note that all properties of `EventParameter` are optional.

 ```typescript
 // An event with no parameter